WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 Robocalling is seeing a dramatic rise in volume, and efforts to combat it continue.
-One of the causes of this problem is the ease of which SIP enables one domain to initiate calls to another domain without authenticated caller ID.
+One of the causes of this problem is the ease of which SIP enables initiation of calls without authenticated caller ID.

 With RIPT, we remedy this by requiring the client and servers to